-Angular Version: How To Check Latest Version of Angular
+How To Check Latest Angular Version using Command Line

 If you have already created an angular project or old project using Angular CLI, then go inside that folder and type ng version command.

 To check the version of Angular in a newly created project, go inside the recently create Angular project and type the following command.

 _ _ ____ _ ___ / \ _ __ __ _ _ _| | __ _ _ __ / ___| | |_ _| / △ \ | '_ \ / _` | | | | |/ _` | '__| | | | | | | / ___ \| | | | (_| | |_| | | (_| | | | |___| |___ | | /_/ \_\_| |_|\__, |\__,_|_|\__,_|_| \____|_____|___| |___/ Angular CLI: 10.0.1 Node: 14.4.0 OS: darwin x64 Angular: 10.0.2 ... animations, common, compiler, compiler-cli, core, forms ... platform-browser, platform-browser-dynamic, router Ivy Workspace: Yes Package Version ----------------------------------------------------------- @angular-devkit/architect 0.1000.1 @angular-devkit/build-angular 0.1000.1 @angular-devkit/build-optimizer 0.1000.1 @angular-devkit/build-webpack 0.1000.1 @angular-devkit/core 10.0.1 @angular-devkit/schematics 10.0.1 @angular/cli 10.0.1 @ngtools/webpack 10.0.1 @schematics/angular 10.0.1 @schematics/update 0.1000.1 rxjs 6.5.5 typescript 3.9.6 webpack 4.43.0